 The Return of Danny Torrance

 Doctor Sleep follows the crossing of paths between a survivor of the Overlook, Dan Torrance, a young, shining girl named Abra, and a collective of psychic vampires.
-Dan’s senses fulled by years of drinking and locking away the ghosts of the Overlook in his mind have left him directionless until he finds salvation in his friend Billy, A.A., and helping the dying travel to the other side in peace.
+Dan’s senses dulled by years of drinking and locking away the ghosts of the Overlook in his mind have left him directionless until he finds salvation in his friend Billy, A.A., and helping the dying travel to the other side in peace.
 With Dan’s shine off the radar, he thankfully misses out on catching the attention of Rose the Hat and The True Knot, a group of quasi-immortal psychic vampires, over the decades.
 This group hunts down people who shine and consumes their “steam,” or a manifestation of their shine.

 Danny, however, finds himself newly awakened with his shine when he befriends a young girl named Abra, who shines so bright that The True Knot seek to consume her.
 How does Danny fight those who seek to consume his and Abra’s very gifts?

 The film is directed by Mike Flanagan (of Netflix’s The Haunting of Hill House).
 Flanagan is also is credited for the screenplay.
-Doctor Sleep stars Ewan McGregor as Dan Torrence, Rebecca Ferguson as Rose the Hat, and Kyliegh Curran as Abra Stone.
+Doctor Sleep stars Ewan McGregor as Dan Torrance, Rebecca Ferguson as Rose the Hat, and Kyliegh Curran as Abra Stone.
 The film also features Cliff Curtis, Zahn McClarnon, and Emily Alyn Lind.

 What worked about Doctor Sleep?

 At heart, Doctor Sleep is very much about coping with trauma.
-Danny Torrence is haunted not only by his father’s violence but by the Overlook and its many ghosts who still crave him and his shine over the decades.
+Danny Torrance is haunted not only by his father’s violence but by the Overlook and its many ghosts who still crave him and his shine over the decades.
 This leaves us with Danny as a shell of a man in many regards, sadly echoing his father’s alcoholism and drifting from tragedy to tragedy.
 The Overlook left its mark, and much like how his role as Doctor Sleep helps the elderly deal with their deaths so too does the film Doctor Sleep help to provide closure and context for Dan.

 Whereas The Shining is a very cold and impersonal film to depict the exploration of madness and isolation, Doctor Sleep runs warmer.
 The film is more crowded and concerned with the emotional wellbeing of the protagonists, and it serves as a companion piece to Kubrick’s classic.
 The Shining is the trauma and Doctor Sleep is the coping mechanism.
 At heart, these are very different films with very different aims, and yet they work together and build off one another.